Alagris/MealyCompilerDocs/Wizja.md

-4. Opis produktu (min.
-3 moduły/epiki)
+### 4\.
+Product description

 A simple and efficient library written in C will be the main and primary component of our product.
 On top of that, it will have command-line interface equipped with compiler.
 For easy and quick access, we should support online repl for all curious people who want to give our library a try.
 The compiler should support parallelism, warn user about non-determinism and allow for possibly some extent of generic programming (by defining functions working on regular expressions or bulk-generation of rules according to some regularities).
 We should ,however pay extra attention, to not making this language turing complete/undecidable by accident (otherwise compilation might never end).

 - simple and efficient library written in Java
   - essential functions for operations of
      - concatenation
      - Kleene closure
      - union
      - composition
      - projection
   - additional less important operations
      - inverse
      - composition
   - algorithms of inference
   - type system
   - integration with LearnLib
   - is optimised for functional ranged transducers (so called symbolic automata)

 - REPL and build system
     - support for parallelism
     - non-determinism warnings
     - packaging system
     - dependency resolver
     - supports everything that compiler does
     - additional directives

 - online repl
     - can write regular expressions on-the-fly
     - can test for determinism without constructing automata (it's more efficient)
     - user can download effects of their work for their local computer